Mount Penang Juvenile Justice Centre: Indigenous and early colonial use

-At the head of Brisbane Water, on land between Erina and Narara Creeks, a government township was laid out in the 1830s.
-It was described as the township at Port Frederick in honour of Frederick Hely, who was Superintendent of Convicts and had a large property on Narara Creek.
-But when the survey plan was sent to Governor Gipps for approval, it was returned with the notation "to be called Gosford".
+In the 1830s, a government township was laid out at the head of Brisbane Water, on land between Erina and Narara Creeks.
+It was described as the township of Port Frederick, in honour of Frederick Hely, who was Superintendent of Convicts and had a large property on Narara Creek.
+When the survey plan was sent to Governor Gipps for approval, it was returned with the notation "to be called Gosford".

-Early industry include timber getters (forest oak, ironbark and red cedar), lime burners (from shells from the many Aboriginal middens or large natural deposits around the shores) and ship builders of Brisbane Water (this activity continued into the 20th century).
-Early economic activity also included small farms and grazing properties.
+Early industry include timber getters (forest oak, ironbark and red cedar), lime burners (from shells from the many Aboriginal middens or large natural deposits around the shores) and ship builders of Brisbane Water.
+This activity continued into the 20th century.
+Early economic activity included small farms and grazing properties.
 Citrus orchards were planted on farms from 1880 where timber getters had cleared the land, and climate and soils were suitable.
 As roads were developed, farming spread to Somersby Plateau.
-In 1897 the district produced 3% of NSW's citrus crop, increasing to 21% by 1921 and 34% by 1928.
+In 1897, the district produced 3% of NSW's citrus crop, increasing to 21% by 1921 and 34% by 1928.
 Market gardens and passionfruit were also increasing in popularity.

 Other early townships in the district were at East Gosford, Kincumber and Blackwall (near Woy Woy), where the main shipbuilding yard was located.
 Until the 1880s the district's timber and other produce went to Sydney by boat, since few land routes were available.

 The railway, which was completed in 1887, provided opportunities for commencement of tourist activities in the area.
 Large numbers of tourists used trains to travel to Woy Woy and Gosford for fishing, hunting and sight seeing trips.
 Guest houses were developed to accommodate this rising demand for overnight or holiday accommodation.
 Railway access encouraged other industries, including dairying in the districts around Wyong.